History of Property & Project

 - On June 23, 2010, the City Council authorized staff to apply for grant funds from the State of California Proposition 84 Nature Education Facilities Grant program.
 If the grant funds are awarded, they will be allocated to the El Corazon Habitat Trail.

 - On October 6, 2010, the City Council approved the appointments of 10 regular members to the El Corazon Commission: Diane Nygaard, Margaret Hernandez, Jerry Salyer, and Joan Bockman (former members of the El Corazon Oversight Committee), as well as Vanessa Webster, Hugh LaBounty, Sharon Dudzinski, Elaine Barton, Ruth Szabados, and Tina Ortiz.
-The first meeting of the El Corazon Commission is tentatively set for early 2011.

 - On December 8, 2010, the City Council approved the Request for Proposals for the development of El Corazon.
 RFP (1.19 MB)